ManualForArchipelago/Manual/docs/syntax/requires.md

 As demonstrated in the [Making Items: Count](making/items.md#count) docs, you can configure an item to have more than one copy of that item in the world's item pool.
 Sometimes, you want to use multiple copies of an item as a requirement for accessing a location or region, and Manual supports this as well.

-The key is a short suffix added to the end of any required item name separated by a colon, like this: `|Coin:25|`.
+The way to do this is a short suffix added to the end of any required item name separated by a colon, like this: `|Coin:25|`.

 - That will tell Manual that the location/region requires 25 of that Coin item.